glowkeeper/P3D/docs/labs/week2Session2.md

 ### Gamma Correction

 The sphere generated above is dark because it has not been [gamma corrected](https://en.wikipedia.org/wiki/Gamma_correction).
 Gamma correction is a process by which the [bits](https://en.wikipedia.org/wiki/Bit) that make up an image are transformed to take advantage of how we perceive light and colour.
 Human perception of brightness approximates a power function with greater sensitivity to relative differences between darker tones than the differences between lighter tones.
+The [reading material](#reading-material) section contains a link to a lecture from a previous year of P3D, which gives an overview of light and colour.

 Modify `color.h` so that its `write_color` function uses a simple _gamma 2_ algorithm that approximates our perception of light by taking the square root of the generated colour (raising each colour to the power of a 1/2).